bucharest-gold/fidelity/README.md

 [Promises/A+ specification](https://promisesaplus.com/).
 If you haven't read it, it's worth your time and will probably make all of the fidelity documentation clearer.

-You can create promises using the `promise` function.
+You can create promises using the exported constructor.

     const Fidelity = require('fidelity');
-    Fidelity.promise( (resolve, reject) => {
+    new Fidelity( (resolve, reject) => {
       // etc.
     } )

-You call the `promise` function with a function as the only parameter.
+You call the constructor function with an executor function as the only parameter.
 Typically this function will perform some asynchronous task, and when that task has completed it will resolve or reject the promise depending on whether or not the task completed successfully.

-The function takes two function parameters: `resolve` and `reject`.
+The executor function takes two function parameters: `resolve` and `reject`.
 These functions are used to resolve or reject the promise as needed.

 Suppose we have a function, `someAsyncFunction()` that takes some time to complete asynchronously.
 We can call this function using a promise.

     const Fidelity = require('fidelity');

-    Fidelity.promise( (resolve, reject) => {
+    new Fidelity( (resolve, reject) => {
       someAsyncFunction((result, err) => {
         if (err) {
           reject(err); // The function produced an error.
 Reject the promise